gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 * App Secret
 * Redirect URI

-If you already have all of them, please skip to [Get Access Token](#get-access-token). <-- VICTOR this anchor tag link does not seem to work
+If you already have all of them, please skip to [Get Access Token](#3-get-access-token).

 ### 2.1 Go to [http://open.weibo.com](http://open.weibo.com/)
 Assuming you have no problem with your firewall blocking weibo.com, please go to [http://open.weibo.com](http://open.weibo.com/) and you will see the following page: